mbocquet/ssh/README.md

 Ansible role to configure ssh.

-For now on, this role handle two configuration parameters :
+For now on, this role handle these configuration parameters :

 - PermitRootLogin
 - PasswordAuthentication
+- GSSAPIAuthentication

 ## Requirements